ducky64/lacc23-embedded/lab1_2.md

     - The second argument `pin` is the connected GPIO pin (defaults to `6` if unspecified).
     - The last argument `type` defines the configuration of the chip (also with a default).
 - In `loop()`, we need to `setPixelColor` for each device in the chain.
+  The first argument is the index of the LED (its position in the chain).
-  The color is specified as an RGB value using `LedRing.Color(r, g, b)`, with each of R, G, B being a value between 0 (off) and 255 (full brightness).
+  The second argument is the color specified as an RGB value using `LedRing.Color(r, g, b)`, with each of R, G, B being a value between 0 (off) and 255 (full brightness).

 ### Now you try!